ZuCommunications/rapidkit_theme/README.md

 npm run storybook
 ```

+## Linting

+This theme uses [ESLint](https://eslint.org/) to lint JavaScript.
+We are only checking code quality rules.
+Please see https://prettier.io/docs/en/comparison.html for more information.
+You will need to [configure your editor](https://eslint.org/docs/latest/use/integrations) to run on save.

+## Formatting

+This theme uses [Prettier](https://prettier.io/) to format files.
+You will need to [configure your editor](https://prettier.io/docs/en/editors.html) to run on save.

 ## Generate Starterkit

 To generate a new custom theme using this theme as a starterkit, you can run the following command from the root of your project: